JoyeZLearning/DiffDet4SAR/GETTING_STARTED.md

-## Getting Started with DiffusionDet
+## Getting Started with DiffDet4SAR